15 Designer-Approved Ways to Style a Brown Couch for a High-End Look

 15. Lean into Refined Rustic Farmhouse Charm

-For a cozy, "Pottery Barn" style look, use elements like shiplap, buffalo check pillows, and distressed wood.
-The brown couch fits perfectly into this aesthetic because it feels rugged and sturdy.
+For a cozy, welcoming look that echoes the "Pottery Barn" aesthetic, use elements like shiplap, buffalo check patterns, and distressed wood.
+The brown couch fits perfectly into this aesthetic because it feels rugged, sturdy, and family-friendly.

 Conclusion